lambdaclass/concrete/ROADMAP.md

 ### Task R-0406

 **Objective:** Research binary-format DSLs only if packet/ELF examples show repeated parser boilerplate.
 The trigger fired (2026-07-25 audit: seven combinator shapes spelled ~45–50 times; elf_header the least-protected parser in the tree); the combinator core and the numeric/PNG/ELF ports are pulled forward as R-0444.
-What remains gated here is the generation layer proper — EverParse-style spec→Concrete source — gated on R-0444's combinator proofs existing and on DECISIONS' external-generation rule (generated output is audited as ordinary source).
+What remains gated here is the generation layer proper — EverParse-style spec→Concrete source — gated on R-0170's checked combinator proof leg existing and on DECISIONS' external-generation rule (generated output is audited as ordinary source).

 ### Task R-0407